-Arbitrary lists about what yoga teachers “should” and “shouldn’t” do make me want to yank out all my hair.
-This well-meaning advice usually has the opposite desired effect–it makes you feel like a failure if you don’t follow it or if you mess up when teaching.
-After 20 years, I’ve found there’s really only 5 ways to fail as a yoga teacher.
+Arbitrary lists about what yoga teachers “should” and “shouldn’t” can unintentionally make you feel like a failure if you don’t follow it.
+After 20 years in the industry, I’ve found there’s really only five ways to fail as a yoga teacher.

 I’ll get to those in a moment.

-First, no one likes messing up, but mistakes are inevitable when you teach yoga (or do anything).
-So cut yourself some slack.
-You’re only human.
+First, no one likes messing up, but mistakes are inevitable no matter what you do.
+You’re human and mistakes happen.
 Second, if there’s more than one way to practice yoga, I can promise you, there’s more than one way to teach it too.

 I’ve seen it done with and without: